MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ### [IVF](#tab/IVF)

-To create a vector index using the IVF (Inverted File) algorithm, use the following `createIndexes` template and set the `"kind"` paramter to `"vector-ivf"`:
+To create a vector index using the IVF (Inverted File) algorithm, use the following `createIndexes` template and set the `"kind"` parameter to `"vector-ivf"`:

 ```json
 {